 \section{Abstract}

-The computation of complex neutral/ionised chemical equilibrium compositions is invaluable to obtain scientific insights of e.g. the atmospheres of extrasolar planets and cool stars.
+The computation of complex neutral/ionised chemical equilibrium compositions is invaluable to obtain scientific insights of, for example, the atmospheres of extrasolar planets and cool stars.
 We present \texttt{FastChem 2}, a new version of the established semi-analytical thermochemical equilibrium code \texttt{FastChem}.
-Whereas the original version of \texttt{FastChem} is limited to atmospheres containing a significant amount of the element hydrogen, \texttt{FastChem 2} is also applicable to chemical mixtures dominated by any other species such as carbon dioxide (CO$_2$) or molecular nitrogen (N$_2$) for example.
-The new program code is written in object-oriented \texttt{C++} and is publicly available under the GNU General Public License version 3 at \url{https://github.com/exoclime/FastChem}. \texttt{FastChem 2} comes now additionally with an optional Python module.
-The program is backwards compatible so that the previous version can be easily substituted.
-We updated the thermochemical database adding HNC, FeH, TiH, Ca$^-$, and some organic molecules of potential relevance to atmospheric science (bromoacetic acid, chloroacetic acid, oxopropanedinitrile, glycolic acid, glyoxal, cyanooxomethyl, oxalic acid, methyl hydroperoxide, dimethyl peroxide, diacetyl peroxide).
-The program code is validated against its predecessor and extensively tested.
-Averaged over an extended pressure-temperature-grid \texttt{FastChem 2} is not only about up to 50 times faster than the previous version, but it is also applicable to situations not treatable with version 1.
+Whereas the original version is limited to atmospheres containing a significant amount of hydrogen, \texttt{FastChem 2} is also applicable to chemical mixtures dominated by any other species, such as CO$_2$ or N$_2$.
+The new C++ code and an optional Python module are publicly available under the GPLv3 license at \url{https://github.com/exoclime/FastChem}.
+The program is backward compatible so that the previous version can be easily substituted.
+We updated the thermochemical database by adding HNC, FeH, TiH, Ca$^-$, and some organic molecules.
+In total 523 species are now in the thermochemical database including 28 chemical elements.
+The user can reduce the total number of species to, for example, increase the computation performance or can add further species if the thermochemical data are available.
+The program is validated against its previous version and extensively tested over an extended pressure-temperature grid with pressures ranging from $10^{-13}\,\mathrm{bar}$ up to $10^3\,\mathrm{bar}$ and temperatures between $100\,\mathrm{K}$ and $6000\,\mathrm{K}$. \texttt{FastChem 2} is successfully applied to a number of different scenarios including nitrogen, carbon, and oxygen-dominated atmospheres as well as test cases without hydrogen and helium.
+Averaged over the extended pressure-temperature grid \texttt{FastChem 2} is up to 50 times faster than the previous version and is also applicable to situations not treatable with version 1.